Orcaa-or-ak/PRNG-LCG/README.md

 ## Implementation

 The Java implementation of the LCG is encapsulated in a class named `LinearCongruentialGenerator`.
-The BigInteger class of the java.math package is used to handle large integer and the SecureRandom class of the java.security package is used to generates strong numbers.
-These two classes are suitale for cryptographic purposes.
+The BigInteger class of the java.math package is used to handle large integers and the SecureRandom class of the java.security package is used to generates strong numbers.
+These two classes are suitable for cryptographic purposes.

 ### Class: `LinearCongruentialGenerator`